Mary Lake Nature SanctuaryGreater Victoria Greenbelt Society

 Bob McMinn (Chair)

-Awards: the Queen’s Diamond Jubilee and Canada 125 Medals, and the Highlands District’s Freedom of the Municipality in recognition of many years’ service to the Highlands and the Greater Victoria community.
+Awards: Queen’s Diamond Jubilee, Canada 125 and BC Good Citizenship Medals and the District of Highlands Freedom of the Municipality are recognition of his many years’ service to the Highlands and the Greater Victoria Community.

 Koi Neah (Vice Chair)

-Koineah lives in the Highlands and has been involved with the GVGS since 2010.
-Her creative and collaborative skills were developed during 15 years as a designer in the theatre, television and film industries.
-For 25 years she facilitated community workshops for holistic wellness and alternative living.
-She initiated the MLNS Management Plan, cultivated relationships with local environmental groups and acts as project manager of the renovations of the Highlands Nature House.
+Koineah has lived in the Highlands for 16 years and her deep love of the natural world has kept her involved with the GVGS since 2011.
+Her ability to think outside of the box was developed during 15 years as a designer in the theatre, television, and film industries.
+For over 25 years she facilitated community workshops for holistic wellness and alternative living gaining skills in community building, and non-violent communication.
+Her participation in decolonization work locally and nationally has inspired her contributions to the Mary Lake Nature Sanctuary project.
+She has initiated the MLNS Management Plan, cultivated relationships with local environmental groups and First Nations and as well, acts as project manager for the Nature Sanctuary including interior renovations.

 BSF, LLB Retired, Biologist and Barrister